The High Line

 Take Amtrak to the High Line

-Experience the High Line via Amtrak to Moynihan Train Hall—Don’t forget to use the New York By Rail 15% discount!
-From there, the High Line is a 10-minute, half-mile walk, or take the E or C trains downtown on a 13-minute subway ride.
+Experience the High Line via Amtrak to Moynihan Train Hall—Don’t forget to use the See New York and Save 15% discount!
+With the new extension, the High Line can be accessed directly at the train station.

 More to do in New York City